yduwcui/ai-gateway/docs/proposals/003-epp-integration-proposal/proposal.md

 ## Goals
 + Integrate with EPP to expand the Envoy AI Gateway abilities
 + Integrate with the existing CRD and features well
++ Support InferencePool in AIGatewayRoute
++ Support InferencePool in HTTPRoute

 ## Background